Woman holding 2 children

 Our House helps people keep their homes through job training, career counseling and ongoing support

-With job training and educational support, the Career Center prepares clients for above-minimum-wage positions in fields such as the culinary arts, commercial-vehicle driving and health care.
+With job training and educational support, the Career Center prepares clients for above-minimum-wage positions in fields such as the culinary arts, commercial-vehicle driving, healthcare and manufacturing.
 Once placed, participants receive on-going support as well as access to courses in financial literacy and physical and mental wellness.
-The coronavirus pandemic took a heavy toll on the Our House community — 65% of the members lost their jobs or saw their hours reduced, and more than two-thirds reported increased stress because of health concerns, financial insecurity and social isolation.
-“Every family we serve was affected in profound ways by the disruptions, compounding the difficulty of making a successful journey out of homelessness,” Goodwin notes.
+The starting wage for Our House clients recently averaged nearly $15 an hour.
+“For people going from homelessness to employment, that’s an amazing first step,” Goodwin says.

-The support for Our House is an example of Bank of America’s commitment to help advance racial equality and economic opportunity in local neighborhoods around the country.
-From entrepreneur funding and expanding home ownership to professional skills training and healthcare access, Bank of America continues to partner with innovative leaders to help communities implement solutions to society’s biggest challenges.
+The support for Our House is an example of how, from entrepreneur funding and expanding homeownership to professional skills training and healthcare access, Bank of America continues to partner with innovative leaders to help communities implement solutions to society’s important challenges.

 Explore more